"Inspiring... extraordinary... utterly immersive" ★★★★★

 Mark Kermode, The Observer

-Based on the Emmy Award-winning short of the same name, NOTES ON BLINDNESS is the debut feature film from Peter Middleton & James Spinney.
-The film utilises a creative approach to the documentary form: actors lip-synch to the voices of the family, with the filmmakers embedding John’s original audio recordings within evocative cinematic compositions and textured sound design.
+Expanded from the Emmy award-winning short of the same name, Notes On Blindness is the debut feature from Peter Middleton & James Spinney.
+Based on the audio-cassette diary of renowned theologist John Hull, the film charts John’s journey into ‘a world beyond sight’, and utilises a creative approach to the documentary form: actors lip-synch to the voices of the Hull family, with the filmmakers embedding John’s original audio recordings within evocative cinematic compositions and textured sound design.

 After premiering at the 2016 Sundance Film Festival in January 2016, and following a string of international festival appearances where it won universal acclaim and multiple accolades, including the Special Jury Prize at San Francisco and the Wellcome Trust’s Storytelling & Innovation award at Sheffield Doc/Fest, Notes On Blindness was released in UK cinemas on 1st July and quickly became one of the most critically-acclaimed British films of the year.
 Observer and BBC critic Mark Kermode named it his second favourite film of the year, and it was nominated for six British Independent Film Awards, including ‘Best British Film’, ‘Best Directors’, ‘Breakthrough Producers’ and ‘Outstanding Achievement in Craft’ – taking home the prize for Best Documentary.
 It was also nominated for three 2017 BAFTAs – Best Documentary, Outstanding British Film and Outstanding Debut for directors Peter & James and producer (and Archer’s Mark Head of Film) Jo Jo Ellison.